michael-betz/michael-betz.github.io/_posts/2019-02-03-coreboot-on-hp-elitebook-8460p.markdown

 These really useful little clips are available on Aliexpress / eBay.

-Note that reading / writing the flash in circuit like that is tricky and a bit dangerous.
+Note that reading / writing the flash in-circuit like this is tricky and dangerous.

 ![bios schematic]({{ site.baseurl }}/uploads/bios_schem.png)

-The MISO and MOSI lines on the Bus Pirate directly attach to pin 2 and 5 of the chip.
+Here is how I wired it up.
+The MISO and MOSI lines on the Bus Pirate directly attach to pin 2 and 5 of the flash chip.
 The SS line connects to pin 1.
-I also connect pin 8 to the 3.3 V supply of the Bus Pirate.
+I also connect pin 8 to the 3.3 V supply of the Bus Pirate and pin 4 to GND.

 ___!!! double check that there are no shorts from 3.3 V to GND before going ahead !!!___

-On my first try I noticed the Bus Pirate 3.3 V supply was pulled down to ~ 1.7 V when I enabled it.
+On my first try I noticed that the Bus Pirates 3.3 V supply was pulled down to < 1.7 V when I enabled it.
 This is a power sequencing problem.
-I worked around it like that
+I found a workaround which involves powering up the notebook.
+Be super careful when doing this.

   1. While the Bus Pirate is attached, insert the laptop battery or power cord.
 This will provide power to the flash chip for ~10 seconds
   2. Within these 10 seconds, start the read / write operation with `flashrom`.
 Once started, the 3.3 V supply of the Bus Pirate will supply the flash chip